-As many people have come to rely on their smartphones each day, the devices are becoming a primary target for intelligent cyber-attackers.
+As many people have come to rely on their Android smartphones each day, the devices are becoming a primary target for intelligent cyber-attackers.
 By infiltrating your phone, they will be able to gain access to your financial data, treasured photos, text messages, applications, and calendar appointments.

 Use a Built-In VPN Configuration for your Android Smartphone

 Block Advertisements & Malware

 Android devices are becoming an increasingly popular target for malware and viruses via online advertisements, with the tactic being coined malvertising.
 It’s for this reason that many engineers now need to incorporate cybersecurity into their PCB design, which can be expertly created using a CAD software free trial.

 Android users are, however, responsible for protecting their devices, which is why you must install a dependable ad blocker to block ads and malware.
 Especially because malvertising has appeared on reputable websites, such as the BBC and New York Times.

 Plus, you don’t need to click on an ad to become a victim of a cyber attack, as your device can become infected when loading a website.

 Install Two-Factor Authentication on Your Google Account

 Android users typically store their data on a Google account, as it can automatically sync to the service.
-For this reason, you must enable two-factor authentication onto the account to protect your data.
+For this reason, you must enable two-factor authentication on the account to protect your data.
 In addition to entering your account details, a user will need to enter a code sent via text message or input a U2F key.

 Disable Unknown Sources

 Many Android users can unwittingly or deliberately enable the “unknown sources” setting on their devices.
 It is, however, imperative to disable it or you will leave your smartphone vulnerable to a cyber attack.
 That’s because the setting allows users to install apps outside of the Google Play Store, which can lead to the downloading of malicious applications.

 Use a Secure Lock Screen